Tooth-Colored Fillings Creates Natural-Looking Smiles

 Nearly everyone experiences at least a little cavity or two throughout their life, and children who are just learning to care for their teeth are usually most vulnerable.
-Dr. Tremblay and Dr. Yang here in Northampton and Amherst will do everything they can to protect your little one’s growing smile during regular appointments, but if decay pops up nonetheless, we’re here to treat it.
+Dr. Tremblay and Dr. Yang here in Northampton, Amherst and Greenfield will do everything they can to protect your little one’s growing smile during regular appointments, but if decay pops up nonetheless, we’re here to treat it.
 Our tooth-colored fillings are a great improvement from the traditional amalgam variety, allowing us to restore hurting teeth in comfortable, conservative, and cosmetically value fashion.
 Contact Northampton Pediatric Dentistry today to schedule an appointment!

 The Treatment Process